2019/20 Annual Review

 Our success rate in supporting people to claim the benefits to which they are entitled remains consistently high, with over £3.2 million claimed in 2019-20, bringing peace of mind to many.
 The Direct Payments I&A service supported 459 people to manage their personal care budgets, and our Older People’s Specialist I&A service supported 843 people, more than double last year’s figures of 355.
 This service, together with Later Life Goals, is all about supporting people with the particular issues that are impacting on their lives and supporting them to maintain their independence.

-The Solihull Winter Warmth campaign was delivered by Age UK Solihull for the 11th year running, dealing with 4,204 contacts and supporting people to get the best energy deals and warm home discounts.
+The Solihull Winter Warmth campaign was delivered by Age UK Solihull for the 12th year running, dealing with 3,697 contacts, in addition to supporting people to get the best energy deals and warm home discounts.